sematext/docs/docs/guide/dashboards-guide.md

 ## Dashboards Guide

 Image bellow shows already created Dashboards Report identifying section's top navigation elements and active app section in the left sidebar navigation.
-We are using it to monitor the health of our cloud based application performance monitroing platform.
+We are using it to monitor the health of our cloud based application performance monitoring platform.
 It is made up of several different technologies used in our stack, namely [Hbase](/integration/hbase/), [Kafka](/integration/kafka/), and [MySql](/integration/mysql/), and for each piece of tech in the stack a monitoring application has been created.

 Check [Integrations](/integration/) pages for more details on available monitoring integrations.